MSuskiewicz/msuskiewicz.github.io/_pages/blog.md

 Nobels 2023 (06/10/2023)
 ------
-Like every year, I've been eagerly awaiting Nobel awards.
-Like everybody else, I was very happy to hear that Katalin Karikó and Drew Weissman were awarded, especially Karikó, but what I think made me even happier was the Nobel prize in literature awarded to Jon Fosse, a Norwegian writer whose thick Sepatalogy I began reading some time ago and which has enhanted me in some special way.
+Like every year, I'd been eagerly awaiting the announcement of Nobel prizes.
+Like everybody else, I was very happy to hear that Katalin Karikó and Drew Weissman were awarded, especially Karikó, but what I think made me even happier was the Nobel prize in literature awarded to Jon Fosse, a Norwegian writer whose thick *Sepatalogy* I began reading some time ago and which has enchanted me in a special way.
+A running joke is that Fosse's new novel is easy to read, because you just need to read one sentence (there are no full stops in the whole long book).
+Well, easy it is not, but it is a particularly convincing example of a stream-of-consciousness narrative, and the writing has a singular trance-inducing rythm.

 Grenoble revisited (04/10/2023)
 ------